-Phthalates are a type of industrial chemical which is largely used in household cleaners, cosmetics, fragrances etc. as a binding agent.
-You can find it in almost every product you use from lotions, soaps, makeup, nail polish, hair sprays, perfumes, after shave lotions. scented cleaning products, laundry detergents, and synthetic cleaning products.
+Phthalates are a type of industrial chemical which is largely used in household cleaners, cosmetics, fragrances etc. You can find it in almost every product you use from lotions, soaps, makeup, nail polish, hair sprays, perfumes, after shave lotions to scented cleaning products like laundry detergents, and synthetic cleaning products.
 Phthalates can seep into water bodies and affect marine life.
 They may interfere with normal endocrine system function, reproduction, and development.
 As per this published research (conducted by National Institute of Environmental Health Sciences (NIEHS), our everyday exposure to Phthalates is at an all time high and so is the exposure of our pets to it.

 5. Benzalkonium Chloride

 They are relatively harmless at low dosages, although this strong chemical can cause surface irritation on the paws, eyes, and nose of dogs.
 An increased use of this component has caused bacteria to develop resistance to it and thus developing tolerance and being able to survive in increasing dosage levels.
 Such floor cleaners claim to be the best pet urine remover or best pet odor remover but generally have a very high percentage of Benzalkonium Chloride.